mscwilson/mscwilson.github.io/_posts/2021-02-01-walkthrough-chitter-orm.md

 Write inside:

 ```
  # in database.yml
-development: # this defines the database for the development environment (default environment)
+ # this defines the database for the development environment (default environment)
+development:
- adapter: postgresql # the type of database it will be
+ # the type of database it will be
+ adapter: postgresql
- database: chitter-development # name of db to make
+  # name of db to make
+ database: chitter-development

- test: # test env details
+ # same but for test env
+ test:
  adapter: postgresql
  database: chitter-test
 ```